 A Change in Message & Tone: In line with this, brands will reappraise their message and tone to ensure that it fits with the time.
 Much has changed in a year and though you may have had a peerless strategy surrounding your brand prior to the pandemic, there is always room to optimize.
 People have struggled and continue to struggle, and they need to know that their favorite brands understand that, that they’re not just a means of improving profit margin, but part of a community.

 Ramping up Safety: Safety concerns are no doubt difficult, but they do represent an opportunity to support the community that you’ve begun to cultivate in your newly optimized branding.
 As we return to physical in-store interactions, retailers will ensure that they provide peerless CX yes, but also that their shopping experiences are safe and seamless.
-Coresight Research showed that two-thirds of consumers plan to continue avoiding public places after restrictions end, with shopping centers sitting at the top of the list, retailers must work on their safety policies to entice them back in 2021.
+Coresight Research showed that two-thirds of consumers plan to continue avoiding public places after restrictions end and shopping centers sat at the top of the list; retailers must work on their safety policies to entice them back in 2021.

 GDS Group hosts experts to help experts.
 We strive to provide an atmosphere for our attendees that enables them to confidently lead their companies through major transformation projects.
 For information on upcoming events, view our Digital Summits.
 To remain current on our activities, visit GDS Group on LinkedIn | Facebook | Twitter.